zeno4ever/zip_pi_doorbell/README.md

 - Power adapter (Pi is picky about this so buy the right one.)
 - microSD card for OS, minimal 16GB type A1 or better
 - Pi Camera (with Pi5 cable)
-- USB External speaker (that acts like a soundcard)
+- USB External speaker (that acts like a soundcard, so no 3,5mm plug!)
 - a button
 - LED
 - 430 Ohm resistor (for led)